zyedidia/micro/runtime/help/plugins.md

 main script which is run at startup which should be placed in `~/.config/micro/plugins/pluginName/pluginName.lua`.

-If you want to add a help page for your plugin, place a markdown file in `~/.config/micro/plugins/pluginName/help.md`.

 There are a number of callback functions which you can create in your plugin to run code at times other than startup.
 The naming scheme is `onAction(view)`.
 For example a function which is run every time the user saves